dayana0425/Build-A-Trip/reports/sprint3.md

 For this epic, we plan to update the request version to version 3.
 We plan to add trip as a supported request along with config, distance, and find and create a protocol object of the type trip.
 We also plan to modify the the Find behavior when no match is specified.

+**Find Distance**

+For this epic, we plan to allow the user to choose to points on the map, and after the user selects two points, a line will be drawn connecting the two points as well as show the distance in miles.

 **Find Places**

 For this epic, we plan to fix the query because it does not check ID like match.
 We also plan to be able to select from the relevant places table and show markers on the map when you select a place.